 3. Build a Business Page

-Now that you’ve got your personal profile set up for mortgage marketing, the next step is to create a separate page for your business.
-A business Facebook page is easy to set up and great for your business.
+Once you’ve gotten the hang of using your personal Facebook, you’ll probably want to build a separate Facebook Page for your business.
+This gives you more options to connect with and market to your leads.
+A business Facebook Page is easy to set up and great for your business.
 In fact, it’s become nearly as indispensable as having a website.

 4. Network with Other Industry/Business Pages